jameshughes89/cs102/src/site/topics/testing/unit-tests.rst

         :width: 600 px
         :align: center

+        Right click the project in the project view and select New -> Directory.
+Call this new directory "test".

 #.
 Right click the ``test`` folder and select *Mark Directory as -> Test Sources Root*

     .. figure:: mark_tests.png
         :width: 600 px
         :align: center

+        Right click the new "test" folder to mark it as the "Test Sources Root".

 #.
 Create a new class for testing named such that it is the class name followed by "Test"